Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation: Problem Formulation

 \subsection{Algorithm}

 Because of its ``optimality" and fast convergence rate, the classical LS algorithm is one of the most basic and widely used ones in the adaptive estimation and adaptive control of linear stochastic systems.
-Inspired by the analysis of the LS recursive algorithm, we have introduced a Quasi-Newton type algorithm to estimate the parameters in linear stochastic regression models with binary-valued observations in \cite{ZZ2022}.
-However, we find that a direct extension of the Quasi-Newton algorithm introduced in \cite{ZZ2022} from binary-valued observations to saturated observations does not give satisfactory performance, which motivates us to introduce a two-step Quasi-Newton identification algorithm as described shortly.
+Inspired by the analysis of the LS recursive algorithm, we have introduced an adaptive quasi-Newton-type algorithm to estimate the parameters in linear stochastic regression models with binary-valued observations in \cite{ZZ2022}.
+However, we find that a direct extension of the quasi-Newton algorithm introduced in \cite{ZZ2022} from binary-valued observation to saturated observation does not give satisfactory performance, which motivates us to introduce a two-step quasi-Newton-type identification algorithm as described shortly.

 At first, we introduce a suitable projection operator, to ensure the boundedness of the estimates while keeping other nice properties.
-For the linear space $\mathbb{R}^{m}$, we define a norm $\|\cdot \|_{Q}$ associated with a positive definite matrix $Q$ as $\| x\|_{Q}^{2}=x^{T}Qx$.
-We then define a projection operator based on $\| \cdot\|_{Q}$. \begin{definition} For the convex compact set $D$ defined in Assumption $\ref{assum1}$, the projection operator $\Pi_{Q}(\cdot)$ is defined as
+For the linear space $\mathbb{R}^{m}$, we define a norm $\|\cdot \|_{Q}$ associated with a positive definite matrix $Q$ as $\| x\|_{Q}^{2}=x^{\top}Qx$.
+A projection operator based on $\| \cdot\|_{Q}$ is defined as follows: \begin{definition} For the convex compact set $D$ defined in Assumption $\ref{assum1}$, the projection operator $\Pi_{Q}(x)(\cdot)$ is defined as

 \end{definition}